Lori Vallow trial hears how Chad Daybell’s first wife Tammy was killed

 After she escaped unscathed, Ms Vallow allegedly sent a message to someone saying that her brother Alex Cox “can’t do anything wrong”.

-When Tammy was later killed by asphyxiation, Cox raised concerns about being made to be the “fall guy” for her death, prosecutors said.
+When Tammy was later killed by asphyxiation, Cox raised concerns about being made to be the “fall guy” for her death, prosecutors said, according to East Idaho News journalist Nate Eaton.

 Ms Vallow’s brother Alex Cox had spoken of his concerns about being made to be the “fall guy” for her death.